bradleysepos/osimg/README.markdown

 *When both source and destination are provided*, osimg prints the source version and creates a bootable disk image from the source.

-Say we've downloaded the Yosemite installer from the Mac App Store, and it's in our Applications directory.
+Say we've downloaded the Sierra installer from the Mac App Store, and it's in our Applications directory.

 ```
-sudo osimg "/Applications/Install OS X Yosemite.app" "~/OS X Images/"
+sudo osimg "/Applications/Install macOS Sierra.app" "~/OS Images/"
 ```

-1. Automatically detects the source version, e.g. OS X 10.10.4 Yosemite, Build 14E46
+1. Automatically detects the source version, e.g. macOS 10.12 Sierra, Build 16A323
-2. If necessary, creates the directory `OS X Images` in our home (`~`) directory
+2. If necessary, creates the directory `OS Images` in our home (`~`) directory
-3. Creates the final image `OS X 10.10.4 Yosemite (14E46).iso` in the `~/OS X Images/` directory
+3. Creates the final image `macOS 10.12 Sierra (16A323).iso` in the `~/OS Images/` directory

 If the provided destination is a directory, osimg automatically names the final image according to the source version.
-Providing a file name as well will override this:
+Providing a file name will override this behavior:

 ```
-sudo osimg "/Applications/Install OS X Yosemite.app" "~/OS X Images/Yosemite.iso"
+sudo osimg "/Applications/Install macOS Sierra.app" "~/OS Images/Sierra.iso"
 ```

 osimg also accepts the `InstallESD.dmg` typically found in `Install*.app/Contents/SharedSupport/` as a source (useful when the installer app has been discarded):

 ```
-sudo osimg InstallESD.dmg Yosemite.iso
+sudo osimg InstallESD.dmg Sierra.iso
 ```

 *It is good practice to keep a backup of the original installer app.
 Compress/zip it and store it somewhere safe, perhaps alongside disk images produced by osimg.*